mohamadkaddah-0/fittrack/README.md

 *Mohammad Kaddah:*

-Primarily responsible for:
-1. HomePage.jsx
+1-HomePage.jsx

 Developed the main dashboard of the application.

+- Displays the user's daily fitness stats including calories intake, calories burnt, water intake, exercises done, and steps taken
+- All stat cards are interactive â€” the user clicks any card to input today's value
+- Shows the user's current workout plan progress through a circular ring meter and a 7-day tracker
+- The plan name is dynamically derived from the user's survey goal (e.g. Muscle Gain, Fat Loss, Maintenance)
+- Includes an achievements section displaying unlocked and locked milestones
+- Features a full interactive activity calendar that visualizes logged meals and workouts per day, shared with the Diet Program page
-Displays categorized workout options (e.g., chest, abs, shoulders) along with relevant details such as duration.Designed to provide a clear and simple navigation experience, allowing users to easily browse and select workouts.
+- Designed to provide a clear and simple navigation experience, allowing users to easily browse their daily and weekly progress

+**Mock Data:**
+All data is managed through React local state (`useState`).
+Stats initialize at `0` and are updated by user input.
+Achievements, goals, and plan mappings are defined as hardcoded constants at the top of the component.
+Calendar data is received as a prop from `App.jsx`, shared across the Diet Program and Log Workout pages.

+---

-2. LogWorkoutPage.jsx
+ 2. LogWorkoutPage.jsx ” Log New Workout (`/log`)

 Implemented the workout logging interface.

+- Enables users to log multiple exercises in a single workout session
+- Each exercise is selected from a searchable, filterable database of exercises
+- Input fields adapt based on exercise type:
+  - Weighted exercises show Sets, Reps, and Weight
+  - Bodyweight exercises show Sets and Reps
+  - Cardio exercises show Sets and Duration
+  - Distance exercises show Distance and Duration with auto-calculated speed
+- Calories burned are automatically estimated per exercise based on type and user weight, and are locked once logged
+- Includes a built-in rest timer between sets
+- All logged exercises are saved to the shared activity calendar on the homepage
-Enables users to input and record workout data (e.g., exercises, duration, sets).
-Supports tracking of user activity over time, forming the basis for progress monitoring and future analytics features.
+- Supports tracking of user activity over time, forming the basis for progress monitoring and future analytics features

-As well as being in control of the App.jsx file.
+**Mock Data:**
+Imports `EXERCISES` from the shared `mockData.js` file to populate the exercise picker.
+Uses `getUserProfile()` to retrieve the user's weight for calorie estimation.
+Today's workout log is persisted in `localStorage` to simulate session continuity within the browser.

+---

+3. App.jsx â€” Application Root

+Responsible for managing the overall application structure.

+- Sets up all client-side routing using React Router
+- Manages shared state across all pages including calendar data, logged meals, and user profile
+- Controls which pages display the navbar and footer (hidden on auth and onboarding pages)
+- Passes shared functions such as `addWorkoutToCalendar`, `deleteMealFromDay`, and `togglePlanMeal` as props to the relevant pages
+- Integrates all four team members' pages into a single cohesive application

-Future Plans (Phase 2):
+## Future Plans ( Phase 2)

 The next phase will focus on expanding functionality and improving the overall tracking system.

-Planned Enhancements: Achievement Section Functionality.
-Activate and connect the achievement system to user activity.
-Introduce dynamic progress tracking and milestone-based rewards.
-Step Tracking Integration.
-Implement a system to track steps taken by the user.
-Use step data as an additional metric for activity tracking.
-Advanced Calorie Calculation.
-Improve total calorie burn estimation by combining: Steps taken, Logged workouts, and Logged meals.
-Provide a more accurate representation of user activity and fitness progress.
+### Achievement Section Functionality
+- Activate and connect the achievement system to real user activity
+- Achievements will unlock dynamically based on milestones such as number of workouts completed, consecutive active days, and calorie goals reached
+- Introduce progress tracking and milestone-based rewards

+### Step Tracking Integration
+- Implement a system to track steps taken by the user
+- Use step data as an additional metric for daily activity tracking
+- Steps will contribute to total calories burned alongside logged workouts

+### Advanced Calorie Calculation
+- Improve total calorie burn estimation by combining:
+  - Steps taken
+  - Logged workouts
+  - Logged meals from the Diet Program
+- Provide a more accurate and unified representation of the user's daily calorie balance and fitness progress

 *Mohammad Moghnieh:*